-- 1. solving the Poisson equation with a 2-dim.
-FFT or by using a 2-dim. particle-in-cell code to more accurately represent the electron space-charge field, - 2. including the effect of the magnetic field of the beam on the electron motion, - 3. a fully relativistic treatment of the electron motion in all three directions, - 4. using the real beam-screen dimensions instead of an elliptical approximation, - 5. calculating the effective quadrupole wakefield, and - 6. a careful revision of all the underlying assumptions.
+- solving the Poisson equation with a 2-dim.
+FFT or by using a 2-dim.
+(3.-dim.) particle-in-cell code to more accurately represent the electron space-charge field, - 2. including the effect of the magnetic field of the beam on the electron motion, - 3. a fully relativistic treatment of the electron motion in all three directions, - 4. using the real beam-screen dimensions instead of an elliptical approximation, - 5. calculating the effective quadrupole wakefield, and - 6. a careful revision of all the underlying assumptions.

-The secondary emission yield of a copper vacuum chamber can be reduced by coating with an appropriate material such as TiN or TiZr [26].
+The secondary emission yield of a copper (or aluminum) vacuum chamber can be reduced by coating with an appropriate material such as TiN or TiZr [6].
 Measurements of secondary emission and photoemission on vacuum-chamber prototypes would be a useful input for future studies.
-In particular, the sensitivity of the secondary-emission yield to a strong magnetic field, its dependence on the incident angle and the effect of physisorbed hydrogen molecules at the beam-screen surface should be investigated.
-One may also hope to reduce the photoemission yield by special surface treatments.
+In particular, the sensitivity of the secondaryemission yield to a strong magnetic field, its dependence on the incident angle and, for the LHC, the effect of physisorbed hydrogen molecules at the beam-screen surface should be investigated.
+One may also hope to reduce the photoemission yield by special surface treatments, although the simulation results suggest that a moderate reduction of the photoemission yield is unlikely to significantly suppress the instability.

-Finally, it should be mentioned that, in addition to causing a transverse beam instability, the large number of electrons bouncing in the beam pipe will raise the average vacuum pressure and the heat load on the cryogenic system.
-These aspects will require more detailed studies.
+Finally, it should be mentioned that, in addition to causing a transverse beam instability, the large number of electrons bouncing in the beam pipe will raise the average vacuum pressure and, in case of the LHC, the heat load on the cryogenic system.
+These aspects will require more detailed simulation studies.
+Preliminary estimates suggest that the additional heat load due to the electron cloud could be substantial [35, 36, 37, 38].